ljzzju/spark-daal/README.md

 A simple `runtest.sh` script is provided to easily run tests included.
 This script invokes `spark-submit` to submit jobs to a Spark cluster.
 Users will need to edit the script to set a proper cluster master coordinate.
-Also, make sure Intel DAAL runtie libraries and dependencies are included in `LD_LIBRARY_PATH`.
+Also, make sure Intel DAAL runtime libraries and dependencies are included in `LD_LIBRARY_PATH`.
 The best way to do this is run this command from Intel DAAL's installation
 directory: